samibs/tech-portal/README.md

 2. Navigate to `http://localhost:5050`
 3. Use emergency admin credentials for initial access
 4. Create your admin account through the setup process
-5. Begin registering and managing your Replit applications
+5. Begin registering and managing your web applications

 ## 🏗️ Architecture